open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ## Constructing the Localizations and Configurations

-Normally, these objects would be created for use by [Unpacker](https://github.com/open-component-model/unpacker-controller) or by the [MPAS System](https://github.com/open-component-model/MPAS).

 Here, we'll create the localization and configuration YAML by hand and then apply it to the cluster.